netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 You can use the menus on the right-hand side of the dashboard to navigate between different sections of charts and metrics.

-For example, click on the **Applications** section to view per-application metrics, which are collected by [apps.plugin](/collectors/apps.plugin/README.md).
+For example, click on the **Applications** section to view per-application metrics, collected by [apps.plugin](/collectors/apps.plugin/README.md).
 The first chart you see is **Apps CPU Time (100% = 1 core) (apps.cpu)**, which shows the CPU utilization of various applications running on the node.
 You shouldn't be surprised to find Netdata processes (`netdata`, `sd-agent`, and more) alongside Kubernetes processes (`kubelet`, `kube-proxy`, and